bitnami/charts/bitnami/keycloak/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 5.2.0
+If you use `KUBE_PING` as discovery method you have to enable mounting of ServiceAccountTokens by setting `serviceAccount.automountServiceAccountToken` to `true`.

 ### To 1.0.0